ksu-cs-textbooks/cis527/content/6-application-servers/03-assignment.md

 _You'll need to add entries to your system's `hosts` file to redirect those domain names to the loopback IP address `127.0.0.1` --Russ_
 {{% /notice %}}
 3. Create a self-signed SSL certificate and attach it to that site
-4. Configure URL redirection to automatically direct users from HTTP to HTTPS for that site
+4. Use the URL Rewrite module to configure URL redirection to automatically direct users from HTTP to HTTPS for that site

 Once these steps are complete, visiting `http://mywebsite.local` in your web browser should automatically redirect you to `https://mywebsite.local` and it should be secured using your self-signed certificate.
 You should also be able to demonstrate that the application is working properly by interacting with it in some meaningful way.
 Finally, if you visit `http://anothersite.local` you should see the static content from that site.